F5Networks/f5-cloud-failover-extension/docs/userguide/faq.rst

 **Does Cloud Failover Extension support AWS Same-AZ failover?**

-Cloud Failover Extension now supports the AWS Same-AZ network topology.
-The Cloud Failover Extension will disable the original functionality built-in to the BIG-IP VE AWS image.

-|

-**Does Cloud Failover Extension support IPV6?**

-Cloud Failover Extension does not currently support IPV6.
+Cloud Failover Extension does support AWS Same-AZ failover.
+See the :ref:`aws` section for more details.

 |

 **What information does Cloud Failover Extension store?**